 \section{Conclusion and Future Work}

-In this paper, we present STC-ViT, a novel technique designed to capture continuous dynamics of weather data while obeying the fundamental physical laws of Earth's atmosphere.
-STC-ViT achieves competitive results in weather forecasting which shows that vision transformers can model continuous nature of spatio-temporal dynamic systems with carefully designed attention mechanism.
+In this paper, we present STC-ViT, a novel technique designed to capture continuous dynamics of weather data.
+STC-ViT achieves competitive results in weather forecasting which shows that vision transformers can model continuous nature of spatio-temporal dynamic systems with careful parameterizations.

 While STC-ViT performs competitively with state-of-the-art data-driven weather forecasting models, it is important to address its limitations in weather forecasting systems.
-STC-ViT is a deterministic model which does not account for model uncertainty which can produce unrealistic results.
-Additionally, predictions on longer lead times result in blurry forecasts.
+STC-ViT is inherently based on transformer architecture which has a limitation of having higher training times when scaled to higher resolutions.
+Further the deterministic nature of our approach does not account for uncertainties which can produce unrealistic results.
 Extending STC-ViT to a probabilistic model can be addressed in future works.

+It is also important here to address the biases resulting from training on one dataset.
+The ERA5 dataset, while a robust and widely used weather dataset also has inherent limitations.
+Potential biases in data-sparse regions, challenges in representing local phenomena, and inconsistencies in observational continuity may impact model generalisability.
+To address this, future work will explore: data augmentation to synthetically increase dataset diversity.
+Integration with Diverse Datasets, such as regional or event-specific datasets, to mitigate geographical and climatic biases.
 Also, scaling STC-ViT to better accommodate the multi-modal high resolution training and evaluation presents an opportunity as future research.
 Finally, addressing the black-box problem of STC-ViT can shed light on model learning insights which is equally important for climate science community.